Anatharu: Reception

 A critic from The Times of India wrote that "Though the first half of the film fails to impress, the latter half is more comprehensible.
 But the overdose of blood-curdling violence sends out a wrong message".
-A critic from Rediff.com wrote that "If you have not seen Pithamagan, Anaatharu is definitely worth watching especially for Upendra and the efforts of Sadhu's technical team".
+A critic from Rediff.com wrote that "If you have not seen Pithaamagan, then Anaatharu is definitely worth watching especially for Upendra and the efforts of Sadhu's technical team".